Mars455/Mars455/README.md

 Want to look into Java also to pursue my yearlong dream of making a mod for Minecraft!
 Happy to chat, add me on discord under the same username! @Mars455

-My other account is: @Mars455BP[https://github.com/Mars455BP] This was for my A-Level, including projects such as my NEA and Student Robotics 2023 Prep